samyrsd/samyrsd.github.io/_posts/2021-02-20-learning-new-things.markdown

   - Why does government exist?
 Individuals act on self-interest.
 The business of other people or public space is not their concern.
 Government exist to regulate individuals interest to make sure no one is cheating and everyone is happy.
 - Sometimes if you find it hard and time consuming to find the answer to why it exists, see point number 1.

+# 3. Knowledge tree

+- Figure out what is the smaller things needed to understand the new concept.
+Break that smaller things into smaller things into smaller things.

 ## When this does not work

 - This is what works for me.
 Doesn't mean it works for everyone.